PranabNandy/Linux-Kernel-Internals/snap_vs_euto.md

 - When separate VM has separate address space
 ### MPU
 - When we need separate address space for the process

+### ASIC vs MCU
+- ASIC is the application specific IC.
+- It is useful for small application oriented task like USB controller
+- MCU is the generic IC